fdietz/fdietz.github.com/_posts/2018-08-23-introduction-to-vue-js-components.markdown

 In this article we explored the base concepts of a component model.
 We discussed component reuse and encapsulation, how to use props to pass data to children and how to emit events to pass messages to the parent.

+If you like this post also check out my new course [Vue.js Component Patterns Course](/vue-component-patterns-course.html).